gogama/lockheed/README.md

 # lockheed

-React to screen unlock events in Ubuntu Linux.
+Run tasks automatically when you unlock your computer screen on Ubuntu Linux.

 ## Basic Usage